Segs/Segs/Projects/CoX/docs/README.md

    The CoX client uses files ending in `.pigg` to store important game information.
 SEGS uses these same files to run the game world.

    Once installed, navigate to the SEGS folder.
 If you compiled from source, this will be in the `/out/` folder wherever you saved your Qt project.
 If you downloaded a release version, this will be wherever you extracted it to.
-Create a new folder and name it `data`.

    Navigate to the CoX folder and copy the contents of the `/piggs/` subfolder to the `/data/` directory of SEGS.